EmiliaCardenas/Implementation-of-Computational-Methods/README.md

 Elenya
 Emyn

 For the automata, I have been using a DFA (Deterministic Finite Automata), which is more rigid because it only transitions to one state, only one.
 It doesn't allow any null transitions, all of the transitions must be defined.
 Used this one to have a more exact model, and avoid having something confusing.
+(GeeksforGeeks, n.d.)

 ## Model of Solution
 The automata generated ended up being this one: